JohanHorsmans/cds-language-exam-2021/assignment_6/README.md

 For the deep learning model, I made it possible to specify training epochs and embedding-dimensions from the terminal using argparse.

-I have decided to use the macro F1-score as my evluation metric.
+I have decided to use the macro F1-score as my evaluation metric.
 For the reason behind this, please refer to [assignment 5, methods](https://github.com/JohanHorsmans/cds-language-exam-2021/tree/main/assignment_5#methods).

 <!-- HOW TO RUN -->
 ## How to run